fanoframework/fanoframework.github.io/security/form-validation/built-in-validation-rules/index.md

 ```
 rule := TUploadedMimeValidator.create(['image/jpg', 'image/png']);
 ```
-Please not that this validation rule does not check if file uploaded is actually JPEG/PNG image.
+Please note that this validation rule does not check if file uploaded is actually JPEG/PNG image.

 ### TUploadedSizeValidator